Quantitative Bence-Jones protein testImmunoglobulin light chains - urine; Urine Bence-Jones protein

 Why the Test is Performed

-- To diagnosehealth conditions that lead to protein in the urine
+- To diagnose conditions that lead to protein in the urine

-- If you have signs of multiple myeloma
+- If you have signs of a blood cancer called multiple myeloma

 A normal result means no Bence-Jones proteins are found in your urine.

 What Abnormal Results Mean